-I know that but lately, that is all that I have been doing and doing a bad job pretending I am not worrying, not stressed and not hopeless.
+I know that, but lately, that is all that I have been doing and doing a bad job pretending I am not worrying, not stressed, and not hopeless.
 It has led to many panic attacks, more loneliness, and more pain.
 It seems to be negatively affecting my only real relationship.
-I have a few options; few of them are appealing but refocusing myself to be more positive and busier.
-It will not change much but perhaps it will decrease the anxiety, especially when I wake.
-I sleep so little lately, sometimes less than an hour but even that is a wonderful reprieve.
+I have a few options; a few of them are appealing but refocusing myself to be more positive and busier.
+It will not change much, but perhaps it will decrease the anxiety, especially when I wake.
+I sleep so little lately, sometimes less than an hour, but even that is a wonderful reprieve.

 If I thought it would not end in getting committed, I would ask my doctor if she could put me in a coma.
-Maybe just before Halloween since that is the only holiday I enjoy.
-Yeah, she won’t and I don’t know if I could dream and with my luck, I would have nightmares.
+Maybe just after Halloween since that is the only holiday I enjoy.
+Yeah, she won’t, and I don’t know if I could dream, and with my luck, I would have nightmares.
 Maybe I could let my mind go and make myself believe that everything is fine and my dreams came true.
 I would not return to reality if I did that.
-Okay, those are not real or productive solutions so I have to focus.
+Okay, those are not real or productive solutions, so I have to focus.

-What I need to do is stay busier, recent physical injuries make it much more difficult to achieve that.
+What I need to do is stay busier.
+Recent physical injuries make it much more difficult to achieve that.
 A 30-minute bike ride makes my knees scream in pain lately, but at least I start physical therapy tomorrow.
-Hopefully, it will at least help a little with a degenerative condition plus a tear that cannot likely be operated on without causing more pain.
+Hopefully, it will help a little with a degenerative condition plus a tear that cannot likely be operated on without causing more pain.
 I can still walk and have been walking for 3-4 hours at a time.
 The problem with walking is that it doesn’t do a thing to calm my mind.
-I have a lot of work in my garden but it is impossible to do everything I need to without causing more damage.
-So I am trying to un-paralyze my mind.
+I have a lot of work in my garden, but it is impossible to do everything I need to without causing more damage.

 Erlang is so great that it even spawned two movies.